-The following sections of Chapter 17.15 TCC, Agricultural Activities Critical Areas, dated July 24, 2012, are incorporated into this master program per 19.400.115 TCC, and provided here for reference purposes.
-The Voluntary Stewardship Program does not apply for new agricultural uses in shoreline jurisdiction.
+The following sections of Chapter 17.15 TCC, Agricultural Activities Critical Areas, as adopted by Ordinance No. 16260 dated March 21, 2023July 24, 2012, are incorporated into this master program per 19.400.115 TCC, and provided here for reference purposes.
+The Voluntary Stewardship Program does not apply to for new agricultural uses in shoreline jurisdiction.